Chronology of Portuguese discoveries and maritime expansion

 Mapa da Ásia de 1573

-His ship docked on an island, now known as Hong Kong, during the month of May 1513.
+His ship landed on an island now known as Hong Kong in May 1513.

 There is no certainty as to when this happened.
-The Portuguese presence grew stronger in the following years, culminating in the establishment of a commercial port in Macau in 1557.
+The Portuguese presence grew in the following years, culminating in the establishment of a trading port in Macao in 1557.

 21. ESTABLISHMENT OF THE PORTUGUESE IN TIMOR – AUGUST 1515

-The first Portuguese fortress in Timor was built in 1515, but there was already information about this territory before that date.
+The first Portuguese fortress in Timor was built in 1515, but there was information about the territory before then.

 The Portuguese presence on the island lasted until 1975, when the country was occupied by Indonesia.
 The territory only became independent in 1999.

 Ferdinand Magellan was a Portuguese captain who offered his services to Spain.
-He set off on a voyage of circumnavigation from San Lucar de Barrameda with five ships in 1519.
+He left San Lucar de Barrameda in 1519 with five ships on a voyage around the world.

-Only one of these ships returned to Spain in 1522.
-Magellan was one of those who didn’t return.
+Only one of the ships returned to Spain in 1522.
+Magellan was one of those who didn’t.
 He died in battle on the island of Cebu in the Philippines.
 Of the 270 men who left Spain for the expedition, only 17 returned.